sukhoviidaniil/Pacman-AP-2025-2026/README.md

 > Most of the code is documented.
 Comments explain intent, not trivial code.
 Concise names for parameters, classes, and their methods allow you to easily understand the entire program cycle.

-- ### ~2 Page Report

-Yes: A concise report (~2 pages) explains architecture, key decisions, and trade-offs.
-It references concrete code structures.
-No: The report is missing or purely descriptive without technical insight.

-- ### Design Rationale

-Yes: Major design choices are justified (why this AI, why this structure).
-Alternatives are briefly acknowledged.
-No: Decisions are unexplained or purely accidental.